-4. Add the gravy mixture to your pup's food and let it soak in
+- Add the gravy mixture to your dog's food and let it soak in

 Finally, turmeric oil!

-2. Next, add oil!
-We recommend coconut oil or olive oil (approximately 2–5 ml)
+- Next, add oil - We recommend coconut oil or olive oil (approximately 2–5 ml)

-When it comes to new advancements in holistic wellness, there is a lot of good news but also some bad news.
-The good news is that with the growing conversation around alternative healing (i.e turmeric and CBD) you will be able to find whatever product you are looking for.
-The bad news is that with the growing popularity comes products may not be exactly how they seem.
-There are a lot of copycats or companies that claim to be a top-notch product and will certainly fall short.
+When it comes to new advancements in holistic wellness, there is a lot of good news, but also some bad news.
+The good news is that with the growing conversation around alternative healing (e.g., turmeric and CBD) you can easily find whatever product you are looking for.
+The bad news is that with increasing popularity, comes products that may not be exactly how they seem.
+There are a lot of copycats, or companies that claim to sell top-notch products, which will certainly fall short.

 Finally, when shopping for turmeric, look for products with 95% curcuminoids.
-This will help ensure that Fido is getting all of the health benefits that the root has to offer.
+This will help ensure that Fido is getting all the health benefits the turmeric root has to offer.

-Speaking of reaping all of the benefits of turmeric brings us to the topic of bioavailability.
-As we previously mentioned, turmeric doesn't have the best absorption rate when taken on its own.
+Speaking of reaping all the benefits of turmeric leads us to the topic of bioavailability.
+As we mentioned earlier, turmeric doesn't have the best absorption rate when taken on its own.
 That's why we included the recipes above.
 Simply sprinkling the powder into your dog's food bowl won't do the trick, there has to be some kind of base (typically an oil).

 Additionally, there are other ways to increase Fido's ability to absorb the turmeric supplement.

-You may have noticed that all of the recipes we included contain black pepper.
-There's a reason behind it!
-Dr. Michael Greger found that a phytochemical in black pepper (called peperine) that can increase the absorption of curcumin by up to 2,000%.
-Black pepper also has antibacterial as well as antioxidant properties.
+You may have noticed that all the recipes we included above contain black pepper.
+There's a good reason for that!
+Dr. Michael Greger found that a phytochemical in black pepper (called piperine) can increase the absorption of curcumin by up to 2,000%.
+Black pepper also has antibacterial, as well as antioxidant properties.

-Also, as you may have noticed, it's important to add a healthy fat such as coconut oil.
+You may have also noticed that it's important to add a healthy fat such as coconut oil.

-The final way to increase absorption is adding a bit of heat.
-By warming up your oil you are increasing bioavailability and ensuring that Fido is able to reap all of turmeric's awesome benefits.
+The final way to increase absorption is using a bit of heat.
+By warming up the oil, you are increasing bioavailability and ensuring Fido is able to reap all the awesome benefits of turmeric.

 We don't have to tell you that no two dogs are exactly alike.
-For this reason, it is always important to keep a close eye on Fido when introducing a new supplement into their lives.
-While most dogs do not have any side effects with the supplement, it's always better to be safe than sorry, especially when it comes to Fido.
+For this reason, it is always important to keep a close eye on Fido when introducing a new supplement.
+While most dogs do not experience any side effects with turmeric, it's always better to be safe than sorry, especially when it comes to Fido.

 Experts also state that turmeric tends to leave the body fairly quickly.
 Therefore, it is recommended to add small amounts to your dog's diet with every meal throughout the day.